Children's Hospital is part of the UPMC family.

 The vagus nerve is located between the carotid artery and the jugular vein.
 Three small platinum electrodes are wrapped around the nerve and the wire is tunneled beneath the skin toward the left side of the chest.
 The electrode leads are attached to the generator, and the generator and leads are tested prior to closing the skin incisions.

 The generator may be turned on the day following the surgery or at the first post-surgical visit.
-Your child will be reassessed in seven to 10 days for a wound check, and the generator may be turned on or adjusted.
+We will assess your child in seven to 10 days for a wound check, and may turn on or adjust the generator.
 Parents will be shown how to use a magnet to control a seizure.
 Waving the magnet over the generator may stop or shorten a seizure.

-Children who are implanted with a VNS usually return home the same day following their surgery.
+Children who have VNS implant surgery usually return home the same day.
 Sometimes a hospital stay of one night is necessary.

 Side effects of VNS therapy include hoarseness and discomfort in the neck when the generator is on.
 This indicates that the VNS is functioning.
 The incidence of children experiencing serious complications or unanticipated outcomes has been rare and outcomes have been excellent.